Claudio Meneses

-Claudio Andrés Meneses Cordero ([ˈklawðjo anˈdɾes meˈneses]; born 5 February 1988) is a Chilean footballer that currently plays for San Luis de Quillota as a defender.
+Claudio Andrés Meneses Cordero ([ˈklawðjo anˈdɾes meˈneses]; born 5 February 1988) is a Chilean footballer who plays as a defender for Curicó Unido.

 Career

-O'Higgins

 In 2012, Meneses was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.

 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 11 of 18 matches.

+In 2021, he joined San Luis de Quillota.

+For the 2024 season he signed with Curicó Unido from Santiago Wanderers.